eztam-/BitCrackOSX/README.md

 # CryptKeySearch
 A tool for solving Bitcoin puzzles on OSX.
-The application is build to run on Apple Silicon GPUs for high performance.
+The application is build and optimized to run on Apple Silicon GPUs for high performance.
-Other, similar tools like BitCrack stopped working entirely for OSX users since Apple switched to it's new Silicon Chips.
+Other, similar tools like BitCrack stopped working for OSX users since Apple switched to it's new Silicon Chips.
 This application aims to be a better replacement for such legacy tools which have many limitations.
 Bitcrack for example only supports legacy addresses and has no support for modern Bitcoin addresses like Taproot or SegWit.